todiane/sologamyp1/README.md

 ***Ceremonies Page***

 The ceremonies page provides potential users with evidence of club members and how they spent their day.
-It doese not include the main header that appears on the other two pages.
+It does not include the main header that appears on the other two pages.
 Different images were used to include a variety of people from someone taking the journey alone to others celebrating with family and some with friends.

 This section provides the social proof a user needs before joining if they are considering running their own event.